Ordfin/Documentation/pages/community/community-indicator-dmi-directional-movement.md

 <a href="https://www.investopedia.com/ask/answers/112814/how-average-directional-index-adx-calculated-and-what-formula.asp" rel="nofollow" rel="noopener" target="_blank">According to Investopedia</a>, "The ADX is used to indicate market direction, the existence or nonexistence of a trend and market momentum.
 Market direction is determined by the levels of the +DI and -DI.
 If +DI is the higher number, market direction is up; if -DI is the greater number, market direction is down.
 The ADX indicator, which varies in value from zero to 100, is the primary momentum indicator.
 A value over 20 indicates the existence of a trend; a value over 40 indicates a strong trend."

-Standar values for the indicator:
+Standars parameters:

-- Value for DI Length = 14
+* Value for DI Length = 14
-- Value for ADX Smoothing = 14
+* Value for ADX Smoothing = 14

 I made it easy to change the parameters needed for the calculation as per your needs.
-Locate and open the Javascript Code under Data Building Procedure -> Procedure Loop under "DMI Directional Movement" Product Definition
+Locate and open the Javascript Code under Data Building Procedure -> Procedure Loop under "DMI Directional Movement" Product Definition.

 {% include image.html file='zeus/dmi-directional-movement-index/dmi-setting-parameters.png' url='yes' max-width='100' caption='DMI setting parameters' %}